Dima201030/Dima201030/README.md

 - 👀 I’m interested in python and Swift
 - 🌱 I’m currently learning phyton and Swift
 - 💞️ I’m looking to collaborate on Yandex
-- 📫 How to reach me telegramm @idima_k
+- 📫 How to reach me telegramm @lLiwago